Boz Boorer

-Martin James "Boz" Boorer (born 19 May 1962 in Edgware, Middlesex, England) is an English guitarist and producer most known for his work founding the new wave rockabilly group the Polecats; and later for his work as a co-writer, guitarist and musical director with Morrissey, for which he is principally known today.
+Martin James "Boz" Boorer (born 19 May 1962) is an English guitarist and producer.
+He founded the new wave rockabilly group the Polecats, and starting in 1991 had a 30-year collaboration with singer Morrissey as co-writer, guitarist and musical director.

+Early life

+Boz Boorer fell in love with music at an early age.
+He decided to play an instrument when buying T. Rex's Electric Warrior at age nine: it "basically made me want to be in a band, made me want to learn to play the guitar", which he did in 1974.
+The albums that impacted him the most in the 1970s during his formative years, were the Beatles's White Album, Alice Cooper's School's Out, Faces's Ooh La La, David Bowie's Hunky Dory, New York Dolls, the Sex Pistols, the Rolling Stones's Sticky Fingers, Siouxsie and the Banshees's The Scream and Elvis Presley.
+Elvis's The Sun Sessions was influential in his love for rockabilly.

 The Polecats

 The band Cult Heroes was formed in 1977 by Tim Worman (known as Tim Polecat, vocalist), Boz Boorer (guitarist and vocalist), Phil Bloomberg (bassist), and Chris Hawkes (drummer).
 After finding much difficulty persuading promoters to book them on the rockabilly circuit with a name sounding "too punk", they adopted Hawkes' suggested band name The Polecats.
 Hawkes later was replaced by Neil Rooney.
 Three years after forming, the band signed to the fledgling British rockabilly label Nervous Records, and released the single "Rockabilly Guy" in 1979.

 By 1980, the Polecats had signed to Mercury Records.
 The same year, they released their most successful LP Polecats Are Go!.
 The band had UK chart success with a David Bowie cover "John, I'm Only Dancing", a reworking of "Rockabilly Guy", and another cover version of the T.Rex song "Jeepster".
 In 1983, they entered the charts in the United States with their song "Make a Circuit with Me".
 Shortly after, John Buck replaced Neil Rooney on drums.
 Boorer left the group in the same year but in 1989 he led a Polecats reunion which produced a live album and a new studio set.
 Raucous Records released a compilation album of Boz Boorer's work titled Between The Polecats in early 2001.
 The band tours when time permits, and the most recent gig was at The Hot Rod Hayride in Bisley, Surrey, UK, on 30 July 2016.